nok-ko/docs/maps/Starlibido.md

 ## Notes & Strategies

-- Be careful when you slide and jump, you can fell of easily.
+- Be careful when you slide and jump, as you can fall off easily.

 ## Spawn Register